Gikoskos/chessgame-cli/README.md

 A3 you type Pa3 or pa3 or PA3 or pA3), and the game will find the piece you want to move and move it by itself.

-The game ends if the king has no moves to make, but it won't prevent you from moving the King to a square that will threaten him, so it can end after the other player directly captures the King.
+The game, sometimes, ends if the king has no moves to make and it won't prevent you from moving the King to a square that will threaten him, so it can end after the other player directly captures the King, as well.

-At the current version you will see possible moves the King can make when he's threatened, or when an enemy piece is threatening a square surrounding the King.
-This is mainly for debugging purposes since the check and checkmate features are at a very alpha stage.
+At the debug version you will see possible moves the King can make when he's threatened, or when an enemy piece is threatening a square surrounding the King.
+This is mainly for debugging the check and checkmate features.

-A log file that records all the moves that took place, is created during the game.
+A log file which records all the moves that took place, is created during the game.

-To play against the random move generator run:

-    chessgame-cli -c

-With the Linux version if you type 'pieces'/'PIECES' you will get the Unicode chess characters and if you type 'letters'/'LETTERS' it reverts back to the capital letter representation.
+With the Linux version if you type 'pieces' or 'PIECES' you will get the Unicode chess characters and if you type 'letters' or 'LETTERS' it reverts back to the capital letter representation.

 ## Building